 Lucas EV Miller is a filmmaker based in New York City.
 Of dual US-Italian citizenship, he has lived and worked extensively in both countries and across Europe.
 He began his career as a film critic, attending the 2008 Edinburgh International Film Festival as a member of the press when he was only eighteen, skipping his high school graduation ceremony to make the opening night screening.

-His first feature-length documentary as Director of Photography, Aterúe: The Singers from Elsewhere, followed the first group of non-Sardinians to learn cantu a tenore, a deeply-rooted singing tradition that has been named by UNESCO as an example of the world’s intangible cultural heritage.
+His first feature-length documentary as Director of Photography, Aterúe: The Singers from Elsewhere, followed a group of American singers on their journey to learn cantu a tenore, a deeply-rooted singing tradition unique to Sardinia that has been named by UNESCO as an example of the world’s intangible cultural heritage.